-- 1. After 6 unexcused absences (This step is skipped for full credit courses if the 6^{th} absence occurs after the start of the 2^{nd} semester)

-- Verbal warning from teacher to student

-- Teacher notifies parent

-- Attendance meeting with the student advocate

-- 2. After 10 unexcused absences

-- Verbal warning from teacher to student

-- Teacher only notifies parent at this step if the first step was skipped

-- Teacher notifies administrator

-- Attendance hearing with student, parent, counselor, and administrator

-- An attendance plan will be developed to address the attendance issue

-- 3. After 20 unexcused absences

-- Verbal warning from teacher to student

-- Teacher notifies parent

-- Teacher notifies administrator

-- Second attendance hearing with student, parent, counselor, and administrator

-- Attendance plan will be reviewed and adjusted as necessary
+- 1. After 6 unexcused absences (This step is skipped for full credit courses if the 6^{th} absence occurs after the start of the 2^{nd} semester) - Verbal warning from teacher to student - Teacher notifies parent - Attendance meeting with the school counselor - 2.
+After 12 unexcused absences - Verbal warning from teacher to student - Teacher only notifies parent at this step if the first step was skipped - Teacher notifies school counselor - Attendance hearing with student, parent, and school counselor - An attendance plan will be developed to address the attendance issue - 3.
+After 18 unexcused absences (9 for half-credit courses) - Verbal warning from teacher to student - Teacher notifies parent - Teacher notifies administrator - Meeting with student, parent, school counselor, and administrator to discuss the potential denial of credit - Attendance plan will be reviewed and adjusted as necessary